inetsoft-technology/spark-quickbooks/README.md

 * `redirectUri`: Also in the **Keys** tab, this need to be HTTPS in production and cannot be localhost
   * Default: `https://developer.intuit.com/v2/OAuth2Playground/RedirectUrl`
 * `entity`: Due to the nature of the QuickBooks Online query syntax, only 1 entity may be queried at a time.
+* `production`: set to `true` when switching from a sandbox to production environment

 We take this entity and pass it as the query `select * from <entity>` and then create a data frame from the result set to query against with Spark SQL